coresresearch/BatCan/li_ion/README.md

 - geometric and transport parameters for all phases

 ## 2.2 Model initialization - li_ion_battery_p2d_init.py
-For standard runs of the model, this module should not need to be modified typically.
-The module imports the `Inputs` class from that module and creates the Cantera objects required, creates class objects for the cell components, and creates the initial condition of the solution vector to pass to the solver later.
+The user does not typically need to modify this module.
+The module imports the `Inputs` class from that module and creates the required Cantera objects, class objects for the cell components, and the initial solution vector to pass to the solver.

 Additionally, this module calculates cell level parameters such as the total cell thickness, the total cell porosity, and total cell density based on the parameters for each component.